camaraproject/WorkingGroups/Commonalities/documentation/Working/CAMARA-AuthN-AuthZ-Concept.md

 An authorization grant is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.
 Out of the grants defined under OAuth2 we recommend:

-- <ins>Client Credentials grant</ins>: (when user resource is not involved & the client belongs to confidential category)
+- <ins>Client Credentials grant</ins>: (**when user resource is NOT involved** & the **client belongs to confidential category**)
-- <ins>Authorization Code grant</ins>: (when user resource is involved)
+- <ins>Authorization Code grant</ins>: (**when user resource is involved**)

 Extensions
 - <ins>Token exchange grant</ins>: (RFC8693) It is used when multiple participants are involved with impersonation (using subject_token) or/and delegation (actor_token) requirements and the existing grant options limit possible inputs/outputs
 - <ins>Device code grant</ins>: (RFC8628) It is used when two separate devices are involved, one asking for authorization, and  the other device on which authorization is actually granted but it is input constrained
 The implicit and password grant types are other options specified by OAuth2 when user resource is involved but they are already considered legacy.
+- <ins>Bearer JWT grant (jwt-bearer)</ins>: (RFC7523) It is used to request an access token when a client wishes to utilize an existing trust relationship, expressed through the semantics of the JWT, without a direct user-approval step at the authorization server.
+It uses the "Assertion Framework for OAuth 2.0" (RFC7521) to define assertions (JWT) as authorization grants with OAuth 2.0.

 #### Client Credential Grant
 The client credential grant is used for server to server use cases involving trusted partners or clients without any protected user data involved.
 In this method the API invoker client is registered as a confidential client with an authorization grant type of client_credentials.
-The Camara Service APIs in most use cases will make use of the client crendentials grant.

 <img src="./images/cc.png" alt="cc"
 	title="CLient Credentials Grant" width="800" height="600" />